db-cs-students/Flask-Testing-Tutorial/README.md

     assert not json['lname'] == "Newby"
 ```

-Try creating another test following this pattern that might test an edge case.
+**Your Turn:** Try creating another test following this pattern that might test an edge case.

 ### Step 4 - Writing Unit Tests

 Now that we looked at several examples of functional tests, let's look at an example of an unit test.
-We really on have one unit to test in our app right now and that is the `find_user` function.
+We really only have one unit to test in our app right now and that is the `find_user` function.
 Here we can test this function sepearately from the functional application of it in the user route.

 Create a new file in your `tests` directory named `test_find_user.py`, and then lets write a simple test.